 Ways to verify crawl activity

-So if you are a new website, an enormous, or just want to double-check if your site is being crawled properly, the process is super simple.
+So if you are a new website, an enormous one, or just want to double-check if your site is being crawled adequately, the process is super simple.

 Very helpful stuff!

 No crawl budget is the same, and various inputs must be considered Googlebot crawls.